cmdcolin/awesome-genome-visualization/README.md

-# awesome-genome-browsers
+# awesome-genome-visualization

-A list of interesting genome browser or genome-browser-like implementations
+A list of interesting genome visualizers, genome browsers, or genome-browser-like implementations

 ## Genome browsers